OpenDreamKit/OpenDreamKit/Communication/eInfra-Booklet/ODK.md

 ## National and regional e-infrastructure

-OpenDreamKit is not an infrastructure provider per se.
-Instead, researchers will use its toolkit to setup VRE's on top of existing infrastructure (local, cloud based, ...) which will provide storage, computational power, etc.

-OpenDreamKit is reaching toward the major regional and national infrastructures to test and ease the setup process on top of those.
+OpenDreamKit is not a hardware infrastructure nor a service provider.
+OpenDreamKit is developing and improving software that will be used locally and on regional, national and cloud based infrastructures.